 For the triple coincidence mode, an additional output file is produced to allow further filtering of the events.
-Each triple event is recorded as a list of time differences of the kind: [Δ (sync-chn1); Δ (sync-chn2); Δ (chn1-chn2)].
+Each triple event is recorded as a list of time differences of the kind: [ $\Delta$ (sync-chn1); $\Delta$ (sync-chn2)].
 All events are then stored in a numpy array that is saved via the numpy.save method to an output file with the same file name as the histogram file but with the .npy extension.